Faculty Teaching in the Archives (FTIA) Grants

 Description

-The UTSA Special Collections Faculty Grant is aimed at instructors who would like to design or invigorate an undergraduate or graduate course with unique content from UTSA Special Collections and generate innovative primary source assignments and projects for students.
+UTSA Special Collections Faculty Teaching in the Archives (FTIA) Grants are aimed at instructors who wish to enhance or create undergraduate or graduate courses using unique materials from Special Collections.
+These grants support the development of innovative primary source assignments and projects for students.

-UTSA’s manuscript and rare book collections are well suited for faculty wanting to engage with teaching evidence-based research methods, public history, book studies (broadly defined), or material culture in a variety of subject areas and topics.
+UTSA’s manuscript and rare book collections are well suited for teaching evidence-based research methods, public history, book studies (broadly defined), or material culture in a variety of subject areas and topics.

-UTSA Special Collections specializes in interdisciplinary subjects relating to San Antonio, Texas, Mexico, and the borderland areas spanning the Southwestern US and Northern Mexico.
-Our strengths include Western Americana and Native American history, Spanish Colonial and Latinx/Texas history and literature, Mexican culinary history, regional civil rights histories, as well as book arts, printing, architecture, and photography documenting the region.
-In addition, a wide range of materials from around the world enables research and instruction in a variety of disciplines from medieval art to creative writing.
-UTSA University Archives provides a rich source of faculty and staff papers, UTSA photograph collections, as well as UTSA institutional history.
+Our strengths include Latinx/Texas history and literature, Mexican culinary history, Chicano studies, women and gender studies, urban development, as well as book arts, printing, architecture, and photography documenting the region.
+Additionally, the University Archives provide a rich source of faculty and staff papers, UTSA photograph collections, and UTSA institutional history.

 Eligibility

-The Faculty Grants are open to UTSA tenured, tenure-track, and non-tenure track faculty teaching undergraduate and graduate courses at any level.
+The grants are open to UTSA tenured, tenure-track, and non-tenure track faculty teaching undergraduate and graduate courses at any level.
 Interdisciplinary approaches are strongly encouraged.

 Award